Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Introduction

-To this end, we propose a powerful and intuitive PCA model (MN-PCA) to obtain the low-rank representation and the structure of the underlying noise simultaneously.
-Specifically, we use a matrix normal distribution to model the correlated noise.
+Most of the existing methods assume that the noise is only correlated in the feature space.
+However, the noise can be correlated among features and among samples simultaneously.
+Take the gene expression data $Y\in R^{n\times p}$ as an example, where $n$ is the number of biological samples, and $p$ is the number of genes (features).
+The noise of gene expression of samples may demonstrate different patterns under different biological conditions, while the noise of genes related with the same biological processes are also correlated.
+There are only a few works that model the noise structure in feature and sample spaces simultaneously.
+Allen \textit{et al.} \cite{Allen2014} proposed the generalized PCA (GPCA) using the matrix normal distribution to model noise.
+GPCA finds the best low-rank approximation of data with respect to the predefined sample and feature precision matrices.
+The authors suggested two empirical ways to construct the precision matrices to account for the spatial-temporal relationship.
+GPCA works well for spatial-temporal data, but the predefined precision matrices can make it restrictive for general data.
+To this end, we propose a powerful and intuitive PCA model (MN-PCA) to obtain the low-rank representation and the structure of the underlying noise at the same time.
+Different for GPCA, MN-PCA infers the precision matrices of the matrix normal distribution from the observed data.
 The inference of the precision matrices of the matrix normal distribution turns to be that of two Gaussian graphical models, enabling us to explore the structure of the noise in both the feature space and the sample space.
-We develop two algorithms to solve this model: one is to maximize the regularized likelihood function directly; the other is to minimize the discrepancy between the distribution of the white matrix normal and that of the residue.
+We develop two algorithms to solve this model: one is to maximize the regularized likelihood directly; the other is to minimize the discrepancy between the distribution of the white matrix normal and that of the residue.
 We extensively compare the two algorithms and discuss their advantages and disadvantages.
 Extensive experiments on various data show their effectiveness.
-By considering the structure of the underlying noise, MN-PCA generally obtains a better low-rank representation, and the inferred structure of the noise reveals some interesting information that is ignored by other methods.
+By considering the structure of the underlying noise, MN-PCA generally obtains a better low-rank representation, and the inferred structure of the noise is interpretable and reveals some interesting information that is ignored by other methods.

+The contribution of this paper is twofold.
+First, we propose an intuitive framework MN-PCA that obtains the low-rank representation and discovers the noise structure in the sample and feature spaces at the same time; MN-PCA connects two important statistic topics, PCA and sparse precision matrix estimation.
+Second, we develop two effective algorithms from different perspectives; the latter algorithm based on minimizing the Wasserstein distance is more robust than that maximizes the regularized likelihood.
+This may inspire the future research of PCA for data with complicated noise.